-- "An entity is a tangible thing that exists within a repository ecosystem." - William, the repository administrator - E-lis, a subject repository - ◆ An article by Alan (http://eprints.cdlr.strath.ac.uk/1062/) - Oaister, an aggregated search service - "A species within an ecosystem is a collective name for a particular type of entity." - It allows what is known about the behaviour of the species to help understand the actions of a particular entity. - It also enables the description of how a particular entity interacts with any member of a given type. - Common types of entities are: users; repositories; services; objects; metadata records.
+- "An entity is a tangible thing that exists within a repository ecosystem." - William, the repository administrator - JORUM a national learning object repository - ★ View of repository as social construct more than software - An article on Google by Alan (http://eprints.cdlr.strath.ac.uk/1062/) - Flickr, an externally hosted image service (... repository?) - Oaister, an aggregated search service - "A species within an ecosystem is a collective name for a particular type of entity." - It allows what is known about the behaviour of the species to help understand the actions of a particular entity. - It also enables the description of how a particular entity interacts with any member of a given type. - Common types of entities are: users; repositories; services; objects; metadata records.